-As a result of this refunding, \$3,985,249 of deferred bond issuance costs will be amortized over the remaining life of the old bonds.
-As of December 31, 2013, \$1,970,203 in remaining deferred bond costs is reported as a reduction from the new bond liability.
+As a result of this refunding, \$3,313,567 of deferred bond issuance costs was recognized and will be amortized over the remaining life of the old bonds.
+As of December 31, 2014, \$626,839 in remaining deferred bond costs is reported as a deferred outflow of resources.